 Effective: January 1, 2020

-This Policy does not apply to our handling of data gathered about you in your role as a consumer using LiveRamp’s websites or as a client of LiveRamp products.
-Please refer to our California Privacy Notice for more information.
+This Notice does not apply to our handling of data gathered about you in your role as a consumer using LiveRamp’s websites or as a client of LiveRamp products.
+Please refer to the sections above for more information about that data.

 1. Types of Personal Information We Handle

 We collect, store, and use various types of personal information through the application and recruitment process or during the relevant engagement or employment with us.
 We collect such information either directly from you or (where applicable) from another person or entity, such as an employment agency or consultancy, background check provider, or other referral sources.

 The type of information we have about you depends on your role with us and may include, where applicable: